Tuesday 20 October 2020

 |You can choose to attend one of any of the 5 Masses - there is no Sunday obligation at present.
 Live-streamed Masses continue to be broadcast.
 Let us do all that we can to respect the health and safety of each other.
 When the church is full you may not enter the church.
 However, if you wish, you may remain outside as the main doors of the church will still be open and you can follow Mass there.
 As people leave the church you may then enter by the porch to receive Holy Communion.

 Polish Masses at St CharlesBearing in mind the number of different groups who customarily use the church, the size of the church and the present demands regarding public health, the bishop has decreed that the church of St Charles should temporarily serve only the Polish community.
-Fr Leszek, the chaplain, and the Sheffield Polish Catholic Mission, having fulfilled the necessary inspection and review of procedures, are now able to use the church.
 I shall of course inform you of any future change and I apologise for any disappointment or inconvenience caused.

 Car ParkingDo feel free to use the available parking space at the church but do be aware of the need to socially distance upon entering and exiting your car.
 Remember, the staggered nature of our departure from church means that you may have to exercise a little patience while waiting for someone ahead of you to move their car - a perfect opportunity to make a thanksgiving after Holy Communion.